Tips For a Parent Teen Driving Contract

-So, you’ve found a great driver’s ed class, you’re following the best GDL advice out there and you’re doing a fantastic job of coaching your teenager.
+Your teenager has just gotten their driver’s permit and you want to make sure that your teen will be a safe and competent driver.
+That means taking the appropriate steps— including a great driver’s ed class, following your state’s graduated driver’s licensing rules (GDL), and doing a fantastic job of coaching your teenager.
 What now?
-It’s time for the teen driving contract: an agreement between you and your teen that lays out the driving rules and consequences for your teen.
-Here are some tips about the teen driving contract, plus a link to a recommended teen driving contract you can download today.
+It’s time for the parent teen driving contract: a driving agreement between you and your teen that lays out the driving rules and consequences for your teen.
+Here are some tips about driving contracts for new drivers, plus a link to a recommended teen driving contract you can download today.

 1. Have some baseline rules.

-Your teen driving contract should include some baseline rules that discourage behaviors that lead to accident and injury or death, like never driving under the influence of alcohol or drugs, never using a cell phone while driving, never speeding and always wearing a seatbelt.
+The driving contract for new drivers should include some baseline rules that discourage behaviors that lead to accident and injury or death.
+These behaviors may include never driving under the influence of alcohol or drugs, never using a cell phone while driving, never speeding and always wearing a seatbelt.

 2. Include consequences.

-The teen driving contract should also include specific consequences for violating the rules and parents must be willing to enforce the rules in the teen driving contract, otherwise your teenager will have no real incentive to follow the rules.
-Making the consequences specific — you will lose access to the car for a week, if … — is helpful, as everyone will be on the same page about what will happen if the rules are broken.
+The teen driving contract should also include specific consequences for violating the rules.
+Parents must be willing to enforce the rules in the teen driving contract.
+Otherwise your teenager will have no real incentive to follow them.
+Making the consequences specific — you will lose access to the car for a week, if … — is helpful.
+That way, everyone will be on the same page about what will happen if the rules are broken.

 3. Always offer a no-questions-asked ride home.

-Parents should institute a “safe-passage” clause that lets your teenager know that if she is ever concerned about getting into a car, as a driver or a passenger, you will pick her up, no questions asked.
+Parents should institute a “safe-passage” clause in their contract.
+If she is ever concerned about getting into a car, as a driver or a passenger, you will pick her up.
+No questions asked.
 Save the discussion for the next morning or, better, yet several days later.

 4. Be willing to enforce the contract.